HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 8. When you have selected OS and installed your OS, then open a Docker desktop program/app.

-9. Congratulations, now you have installed the Docker desktop!
+9. Congratulations, now you have installed the Docker desktop and sign in your GitHub account if account doesn't appear in Docker desktop!
 ![Docker desktop](dockerDesktop.png "Docker desktop")